How and why your business should use Personal Development Plans

-As the year goes on, how often and how formally you review the progress your team makes on their PDPs is up to you.
-You might choose to hold formal review sessions at quarterly intervals, or you could catch up with brief, informal one to one conversations on a more regular basis (if you're going down this route, we've actually written a huge guide about how to have world-class one to ones).
+As the year goes on, how often and how formally you review career development and the progress your team makes on their PDPs is up to you.
+You might choose to hold formal review sessions at quarterly intervals, or you could catch up with brief, informal one-to-one conversations on a more regular basis (if you're going down this route, we've actually written a huge guide about how to have world-class one to ones).
 However, you should recommend that your team members look over their PDPs as regularly as possible: tracking your own progress should become a habit outside of the formal review requirements.

-At Charlie, we do quarterly reviews of PDPs as a team, and more regular one to one chats about them – but you should focus on what feels right for your business and your employees.
+At Charlie, we do quarterly reviews of PDPs as a team, and more regular one-to-one chats about them (once a month) – but you should focus on what feels right for your business and your employees.

 And if you want to learn more about performance management, have a look at our resources: